 If the doctor thinks it is serious, they can suggest additional tests.
 This may include a CT scan, MRI scan, or cystoscopy.
 It is important to take a closer look inside the bladder and urethra to find the health issue causing the problem.

 Do remember that the urine can look brown or red even if there is no blood in it.
 Using certain drugs, being dehydrated, or having liver issues can all alter the color of the urine.
 So, call your doctor if the urine looks red.

-Treatments and remedies for blood in the urine
+Treatments and natural remedies for blood in the urine

 Only a doctor can suggest the best form of hematuria treatment.
 Treatment for bloody urine varies based on what’s causing the problem.